d9pouces/django-floor/doc/source/settings.rst

     FILE_UPLOAD_TEMP_DIR = Directory('{LOCAL_PATH}/tmp')

 If you run the `check` command, you will be warned for missing directories, and the `collectstatic` and `migrate` commands will attempt to create them.
-Of course, you still have `settings.MEDIA_ROOT == '/var/myproject/media'`.
+Of course, you still have `settings.MEDIA_ROOT == '/var/myproject/media'` in your code, when settings are loaded.

 You can use more complex things, instead of having: